Why teach French?

 French is ranked as the second most influential language in the world and is the second most frequently used language on the internet.
 It has influenced English heavily and it is estimated that English speakers who have never studied French already know many French words.

-It is no surprise that it is also one of the main three modern foreign languages (MFL) taught in secondary schools in England.
-Teaching French can therefore provide you with clear career progression opportunities and you could earn £36k or more* per year.
+It is no surprise that it is also one of the main three languages taught in secondary schools in England.

-Our new enhanced service, Premier Plus, is available to those who wish to start training for a shortage subject such as French, in the academic year 2012/13.
+Our enhanced service, Premier Plus, is available to those who wish to start training for a shortage subject such as French in the academic year 2015/16, and hold (or are predicted) a first class, 2:1 or 2:2 degree.
 You’ll be eligible for exclusive benefits including personalised advice from a named adviser.

-Sign up with us to take advantage of our new Premier Plus service to receive one-to-one advice and exclusive benefits.
+Register with us to take advantage of our Premier Plus service to receive one-to-one advice and exclusive benefits.

 What is life as a French teacher like?

 Secondary school teaching can be a demanding career.
 However, the joy of seeing students progress makes it an extremely rewarding option.

 French teachers work hard to bring languages to life using a variety of teaching and learning methods.
 They get involved in exchange visits and also attend events to build on their skills and to network with other languages teachers.